Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 3. Click the data source for which you want to map the segment for the line items.
     - The *Map attributes* wizard window is displayed.
     - In the *Destination attribute* column, a list of all EDI segment rows for which you have defined a string attribute is displayed.
-    - The *EDI export SG26* or *EDI export SG27* entry is available.
+    - The *EDI export SG26* entry is available.

         ![SG26 Mapping](../../Assets/Screenshots/EDI/Operation/ExportDefMapSG26Segment.png "[SG26 Mapping]")

-6. Click the *EDI Export SG26* or *EDI Export SG27* destination attribute and define the mapping.
+6. Click the *EDI Export SG26* destination attribute and define the mapping.
    The *Settings* section is displayed on the right.

     ![SG26 Mapping settings](../../Assets/Screenshots/EDI/Operation/ExportDefSG26MappingKonfig.png "[SG26 mapping settings]")